EyadOmar/jest-learn/notes.md

 # Notes

+sorry for the messy notes, my notes are not organized. they are just notes that i took while watching the course.

 ## Video 1 - Introduction And Whats Unit Testing ?

 - Unit testing, breaks down your code into small pieces, and tests each piece to make sure it works as expected.